jhnbyrn/951-KLR-PAGES/klr_boost_control_overview.md

 ### Maps
 Open loop control is handled by a 2-axis map that uses rpm and throttle position as inputs.
 The output is the baseline PWM duty cycle value.

 There are 16 rpm ranges and 8 throttle position ranges.
 The throttle position input covers a fairly small range of throttle movement: there is actually no CV PWM output at all below about 53 degrees.
-From there, the map values are spaced out at 4 degree increments up to 81, with the final row applying for everything above 81 degrees.
+From there upwards, the map values are spaced out at 4 degree increments up to 81, with the final row applying for everything above 81 degrees.

 The closed loop target boost map uses the same inputs.
 Both maps use linear interpolation like the DME maps.